GraceAtwood/CommandCentralBackend2/README.md

 Alternatively, you can open Rider as an administrator every time.

-Once we've moved completely to .NET Core, and you can develop on Linux, this won't be necessary, because why in the fuck is that necessary anywhere.
+Once we've moved completely to .NET Core, and you can develop on Linux, this won't be necessary, because why in the fuck is that necessary anyway.

 Create two launch configurations, targeting the .NET Framework v4.7:
   1. A 'build db' configuration with the command line arguments "build testdata".
 This will build the database and insert random test data to play with.
 You can also simply use "build" to build an empty database.
-  2. A 'launch' configuration with the command line arguments "launch".
+  2. A 'launch' configuration with the command line argument "launch".
 Guess what this does.

 License